zerasul/mdbook_en/8backgrounds/backgrounds.md

 IMAGE bg_b "gfx/bgb.bmp" NONE
 ```

 We can see that we have created 2 resources of type ``IMAGE``; which do not have any compression.
-If we compile now our project manually, or using the Genesis Code command, _Genesis Code: Compile Project_; we will see that a _.h_ file will be generated.
+If we compile our project manually, or using the Genesis Code command, _Genesis Code: Compile Project_; we will see that a _.h_ file will be generated.
 This file will be used to reference the generated resources.

 Once we have seen how these resources have been imported, let's focus on the code; which we can see the source code: